Friday 22nd September, 2023

 Another recent scientific journal review was concerned about the safety of foam rolling, stating “During Foam-rolling exercises, all the underlying tissue is mechanically stressed, potentially leading to damage, for example, in neuronal tissues, receptors, vessels, or bones” (6).

-The real world results for foam rolling are even worse
+The real world results are likely worse

 In clinical trials patients are chosen for suitability and professionally supervised.
 In the real world people use foam rollers without instruction or supervision, often on conditions where rolling is inappropriate.
 This is why as a Chiropractor for over 27 years I saw a lot of people hurt and injure themselves doing self massage with balls or rollers for very little benefits.